 The main philosophy of the EPD is data sharing.
 Hence, all data analysts and software developers are strongly encouraged to make their end-products available to the reserach community.

 The EPD is a collaborative non-profit structure made available free of charge to the scientific community.
-It is developed and managed on an entirely volunteer basis, and its activities are structured as working groups.
+It is developed and managed on an entirely volunteer basis by data stewards, and its activities are structured as working groups.